12-Layer Chocolate Cake

 Baking

-- Preheat fan oven to 330ºF/160ºC.
-Bake cake for about 50 minutes until is set and a skewer inserted into the center comes out clean.
-Allow the Pain de Gêne sponge cake to cool completely before using.
+• Preheat a fan oven to 320°F/160°C. Bake the cake for about 30-35 minutes, until it is set and a skewer inserted into the center comes out clean.
+Allow the cake to cool completely.
+Keep it refrigerated before slicing.

 Punch

-- Bring to a boil water, sugar and vanilla.
-Flavored syrup with alcohol if desired.
+• Bring to a boil water, sugar and vanilla.
+Flavored syrup with liquor if desired.
 Use the punch at room temp.

 Chocolate Chablon

-- Chablon is a versatile technique where melted dark chocolate is combined with a small amount of oil (10%) to create a protective coating for cakes.
+• Chablon is a versatile technique where melted dark chocolate is combined with a small amount of oil (10%) to create a protective coating for cakes.
 It offers structural support, especially for cakes that have been moistened with syrup, preventing them from becoming too delicate.
-Here's how to apply it: Flip frozen cake and quickly spread chocolat to cover the bottom cake.
-Flip the cake and keep it frozen until ready to glaze.
+Here's how to apply it: Flip the frozen cake and quickly spread a thin layer of chocolate chablon to cover the bottom.
+Place a cake board on top that matches the exact diameter of the cake.
+Flip the cake back over and keep it frozen until ready to glaze.

-- Melt chocolate with oil (do not over heat chocolate–just melted and remove from bain-marie).
-Transfer melted chocolate to a narrow container and add cocoa powder.
-Meanwhile, bring to a light boil heavy cream combined with honey and pour in chocolate and mix using an immersion blender keeping the nozzle down to prevent air bubbles to form.
-Pass through a sieve and keep at room temp until ready to glaze.
+• Melt the chocolate with the oil (do not overheat the chocolate—melt it just until smooth, then remove it from the bain-marie).
+Transfer the melted chocolate to a narrow container and add the cocoa powder.
+Meanwhile, bring the heavy cream and honey to a light boil, then pour it over the chocolate mixture and mix using an immersion blender.
+Keep the nozzle submerged to prevent air bubbles from forming.
+Pass the glaze through a sieve and keep it at room temperature until ready to use.

-- The chocolate cake shall be completely thawed before cutting.
-Heat up the knife blade in hot water or run it quickly over the flame.
-Mark cake first and cut into 12 portions.
-Clean off and rewarm the blade between each cut.
+• Ensure the chocolate cake is completely thawed before cutting.
+Heat the knife blade in hot water or run it quickly over a flame.
+First, score the cake lightly, then cut it into 12 portions.
+Clean and rewarm the blade between each cut.

 Plating

-- Use a kitchen blowtorch or a hair dryer to gently and briefly heat the surface of the cake or slice.
-This will create a beautiful, glossy sheen.
-Chocolate ganache cake tastes best when served at room temperature.
-This allows the flavors to fully develop and the texture to be soft and luscious.
-For individual slices, microwave for just a few seconds to create a melt-in-your-mouth texture.
-Add a "wow" factor by flambéing the cake right before serving!
+• Chocolate ganache cake tastes best when served at room temperature.
+Use a hair dryer to gently and briefly heat the surface of the cake; this will create a beautiful, glossy sheen.
+Allowing the cake to come to room temperature lets the flavors fully develop and the texture become soft and luscious.
+For an extra decadent touch, a slice can be microwaved for a few seconds to create a melt-in-your-mouth texture.
+Ultimately, serve each slice with a drizzle of flambéed Cointreau or Grand Marnier.

 Storage

-- If the room temperature is above 77ºF/25ºC, the cake can be kept out for up to 2 days.
+• If the room temperature is above 77°F/25°C, the cake can be kept out for up to 2 days.
 Otherwise, keep it in the fridge for up to a week.
-Ganache base cakes can also be vacuumed-sealed a kept frozen for up to 6 months.
-Do do so, cut cake into desired portions first, and freeze them overnight.
-Next, vacuum-seal the portioned cake.
-When ready to serve, remove frozen cake from the bag and let it thaw overnight in the refrigerator.
+Ganache-based cakes can also be vacuum-sealed and kept frozen for up to 6 months.
+To do so, first cut the cake into desired portions and freeze them overnight.
+Then, vacuum-seal the portioned cake.
+When ready to serve, remove the frozen cake from the bag and let it thaw overnight in the refrigerator.

 Ready to discover this recipe?
 You're only 1 step away.